What is ORCA?

 Another important initiative developed by the office is Posters-at-the-Capitol.
 Since its inaugural year in 2001, Posters regularly hosts over 200 students from Kentucky's eight public universities and the Kentucky Community and Technical College System at the Capitol Building in Frankfort.
 These students help carry the message to those who fund higher education in Kentucky that involving undergraduates in the scholarly pursuits of the faculty is an extremely important and effective in teaching and learning methodology.

-Our forthcoming journal, Steeplechase, provides a forum for students to publish the results of their research, scholarly and creative endeavors, as well as discuss their personal experience with the research process.
-We encourage all undergraduates to submit their best work for publication in the new journal.
+Our recently-launched journal, Steeplechase, provides a forum for students to publish the results of their research, scholarly and creative endeavors, as well as discuss their personal experience with the research process.
+We encourage all students to submit their best work for publication in the new journal.

 The office works closely with Murray State faculty to ensure programs are developed that meet the needs of the faculty, our students, and the University.
 The ORCA Faculty Advisory Board, therefore, is key to the success of the office .
 With representatives from each college and school, as well as the University Libraries, the Advisory Board has played an important role in shaping and developing the programs of the office.